KlonAnon/Imajiggle/README.md

 ### Features and Principles implemented
 Features:
-- The app generates random images that can be licked
+- The app generates random images that can be liked
-- Licked images can be viewed in the gallery (liked images are stored on the devices storage)
+- Liked images can be viewed in the gallery (liked images are stored on the devices storage)
-- Licked images can be deleted
+- Liked images can be deleted
 - By clicking an image it expands to a fullscreen view

 Principles: